-The TCU Police Department administers a student escort program, Froggie Five-O, which operates between the hours of 7:30 p.m. and 12:30 a.m. throughout the school year.
+The TCU Police Department administers a student escort program for female students, Froggie Five-O, which operates between the hours of 8:00 p.m. and 1:00 a.m. throughout the school year.
 Froggie Five-O escorts drive golf carts to all areas of the campus and can offer student transportation between academic buildings and residence halls.
 Students may request an escort by using any of the 25 emergency telephones located on campus or by calling the University Police at (817) 257-7777.
-Uniformed security guards are offered 24 hours a day.